Island Dugi Otok

 Dugi Otok is not the easiest island to get around because public transport on the island is minimal.
 The only bus service runs between Božava and Brbinj and its departure times are connected to the ferry schedule.

 There is also a catamaran connection between Božava and Brbinj.
-You can check the schedule in the table below.
+You can check the schedule and buy the tickets below.

 In order to explore the island, it is essential to rent a vehicle.
 Keep in mind that renting a car is possible only in Zadar and renting a scooter or boat is possible from one of the travel agencies on the island.